bloomingful/kolehi-niyo/README.md

 ## Installation

-Once your Android device or emulator is connected and recognized by Android Studio, in the command terminal, run the following commands:
+Once your device or emulator is connected and recognized by Android Studio, in the command terminal, run the following commands:

     $ git clone https://github.com/bluemberg/kolehi-niyo.git kolehi-niyo
     $ cd kolehi-niyo/
     $ flutter packages get
     $ flutter run

-#### Alternatively, if you prefer to install the full .apk package, visit the [releases](https://github.com/bluemberg/kolehi-niyo/releases) page and download the a) .apk compatible with your device's CPU architecture or b) the universal .apk (with -universal suffix) compatible with all Android architectures.
+#### Alternatively, if you prefer to install the full .apk package for your Android device, visit the [releases](https://github.com/bluemberg/kolehi-niyo/releases) page and download the a) .apk compatible with your device's CPU architecture or b) the universal .apk (with -universal suffix) compatible with all Android architectures.